 In the late 1770’s, the Borghese family renovated the villa.
 They reorganized the collection to improve the viewing experience.

-While it's hard to drill down to the top 15 from over a thousand works of art, here’s my list of the most important works of art to see in the Borghese Gallery.
+But here’s my list of 16 important artworks to see in the Borghese Gallery.
 When you’ve only got two hours, you have to make every minute count.
 So decide what you want to see in advance.

-Scipione stole Deposition from the altarpiece of a church in Perugia.
+Sticky fingered Scipione stole Deposition from the altarpiece of a church in Perugia.
 The pope told the victimized city that the painting was a gift for his nephew.
 When confronted with his theft, he ordered a copy for the parishioners.

-This painting shows Christ being taken down from the cross.
+Raphael’s painting shows Christ being taken down from the cross.
 One woman faints at the tragedy, while another looks on in disbelief.
-The painting fuses the best of Raphael’s rich colors with a touch of Michelangelo’s physicality.
-Raphael had recently been in Florence and seen Michelangelo's work in the Palazzo Vecchio.

-A hallmark of Raphael, the painting is ordered in harmonious geometric perfection.
+A hallmark of Raphael, Deposition is ordered in harmonious geometric perfection.
 His lyrical figures exude a narrative pull.
-The painting is currently on display, but behind glass walls for diagnostic review for future conservation.
+The painting is currently on display, but behind glass walls undergoing diagnostic review for future conservation.

 In this version, the figure of Hermaphroditos, always portrayed as a female with male genitalia, lies asleep on a messy mattress.
 The sculpture exudes ambiguous seductiveness.
 It may appear to be female or male.